Recipe by Jolene

 1 2/3 cups

 For those of you having trouble with the cookies being, dry, crumbly, or are having trouble removing them from the cookie sheet, it's probably because there is not enough butter in the dough.
 Try a full cup of butter, not 3/4 cup.
 For those having trouble with flat cookies, simply refrigerate your dough until it is somewhat firm.
-My rating is a four only because I don't care for the butterscotch chips, but these cookies are one of my husband's favorites!

 This recipe is verbatim the same recipe from the Nestle bag.
 Having said that, I usually have to increase the butter for the "bag" recipes.
 I increased butter to 1 cup, and baked a test batch.
 They spread a little more than I like, so I added a tablespoon of flour, and insted of dropping them on the cookie sheet, I rolled the dough into 1" balls.
 The rest of them came out perfect!